Louis Armstrong: Riverboat education

-Early in his career, Armstrong played in brass bands and riverboats in New Orleans, first on an excursion boat in September 1918.
+Early in his career, Armstrong played in brass bands and riverboats in New Orleans, in the late 1910s.
 He traveled with the band of Fate Marable, which toured on the steamboat Sidney with the Streckfus Steamers line up and down the Mississippi River.
-Marable was proud of his musical knowledge, and he insisted that Armstrong and other musicians in his band learn sight reading.
-Armstrong described his time with Marable as "going to the University", since it gave him a wider experience working with written arrangements.
-In 1919, Armstrong's mentor, King Oliver decided to go north and resigned his position in Kid Ory's band; Armstrong replaced him.
-He also became second trumpet for the Tuxedo Brass Band.
+Marable was proud of Armstrong's musical knowledge, and he insisted that Armstrong and other musicians in his band learn sight reading.
+Armstrong described his time with Marable as "going to the University" since it gave him a wider experience working with written arrangements.
+In 1918, Armstrong's mentor, King Oliver, decided to go north and resigned his position in Kid Ory's band; Armstrong replaced him.
+Armstrong also became the second trumpet for the Tuxedo Brass Band.

 Throughout his riverboat experience, Armstrong's musicianship began to mature and expand.
-At twenty, he could read music.
-He became one of the first jazz musicians to be featured on extended trumpet solos, injecting his own personality and style.
-He also started singing in his performances.
+At age 20, he could read music.
+Armstrong became one of the first jazz musicians to be featured on extended trumpet solos, injecting his own personality and style.
+Armstrong also started singing in his performances.